gatsbyjs/gatsby/docs/docs/adding-react-components.md

 React components are prebuilt elements or groups of elements that can be used to split your user interface (UI) into independent, reusable pieces.
 There are multiple types of components you can write but this guide covers functional components.
 For more in-depth information on writing React components, including classes, check out the [React documentation](https://reactjs.org/docs/components-and-props.html).

 Components can also be customized using inputs, better known as "props" (properties).
-Props can be of any JavaScript data type, such as Boolean, String, Object, or Array.
+Props can be of any JavaScript data type, such as Boolean, String, or Object.

 For example, you could use a component for Buttons on your site.
 This would enable them to be used multiple times across pages with different labels or actions each time.